Al Pratt. Husband of Mary James Pratt. Godfather of Albert Rothstein/Nuklon. Cousin of Stacy Hogan.

 When the JSA was captured by Vandal Savage, the Atom again returned to active service (The Flash vol. 1 #137).
 When the JSA had its first encounter with the Justice League of America, the Atom made the acquaintance of Ray Palmer, the Atom of Earth-1 (Justice League of America #21-22).
 The two made contact on a number of occasions, including the apprehension of the Thinker, an Earth-2 criminal working on Earth-1 (The Atom #29).

 During the 1970s and 80s, the Atom entered a phase of semi-retirement, making few public appearances.
 He invested heavily in his godson, Albert Rothstein, spending a summer physically training him (Infinity Inc. #48).
 He answered the call to defeat the Master Summoner in 1978 (All-Star Comics vol. 1 #74) and responded to a summons from Superman that led to the riverbed of Koehaha, the Stream of Ruthlessness, wherein he and his fellow JSA members were "drowned."
 After a battle with Infinity Incorporated, including his godson Nuklon, the Atom was restored to normal (Infinity Inc. #1-10).
 The Atom stood with the rest of the Justice Society during the congressional hearings on the "Batman Diaries" (America vs. the Justice Society #1-4) and fought the minions of the Anti-Monitor during the Crisis on Infinite Earths.
 At the end of the Crisis, Earth-2 lost contact with most of the remaining multiverses.
-Atom, one of the JSA's younger members, was still an active member in 2005 and participated in a case when a breach occured between Earth-2 and Earth 0 (Justice Society of America Annual #1).
+Atom, one of the JSA's younger members, was still an active member in the earl 21st century and participated in a case when a breach occurred between Earth-2 and Earth 0 (Justice Society of America Annual #1).
 His current status is unknown.

 Note: Multiversal comparisons focus solely on Al Pratt except where specifically noted.
 Multiversal variations of Ray Palmer and Ryan Choi are covered elswhere.